aws/aws-sdk-php/README.md

 -  [Monolog](https://github.com/seldaek/monolog) for logging
 -  [Doctrine](https://github.com/doctrine/common) for caching

 You can download the packaged Phar at http://pear.amazonwebservices.com/get/aws.phar.
 Simply include it in your scripts to get started:

     require 'aws.phar';

+**Note:** If you are using PHP with the Suhosin patch (especially common on Ubuntu and Debian distributions), you will need to enable the use of phars in the `suhosin.ini`.
+Without this, including a phar file in your code will cause it to silently fail.
+You should modify the `suhosin.ini` file by adding the line:

+    suhosin.executor.include.whitelist = phar

 ### Installing via PEAR